Photo: 人人生來平等 / Wikimedia Commons, CC BY-SA 4.0Pokemon Center Tokyo 2026: 4 Stores + Cafe Complete Guide

 Which Pokemon Center is the biggest?

-Pokemon Center Mega Tokyo at Ikebukuro Sunshine City is the biggest store in Japan at roughly 530 square meters.
+Pokemon Center Mega Tokyo at Ikebukuro Sunshine City is the largest Pokemon Center in Japan.
 It carries the widest catalogue and the giant Pikachu photo corner that families queue for on weekends.
+Note: Mega Tokyo has been temporarily closed since March 26, 2026 — check the official Pokemon Center site for the reopening date before visiting.

 How early should I book Pokemon Cafe Nihonbashi?